Extending the reach of FASER, MATHUSLA, and SHiP towards smaller lifetimes using secondary particle production

 \subsection{Dark bremsstrahlung}

 One of the most important motivations to search for new light subweakly coupled particles is the role they can play in cosmology and astrophysics, acting as mediators between the SM and DM (for a recent review see e.g.~\cite{Battaglieri:2017aum}).
-In particular, light dark photon serves as an important example of such a portal that can yield correct relic density of thermally produced DM due to a generalized WIMP miracle~\cite{Boehm:2003hm,Feng:2008ya} or in secluded WIMP DM scenario~\cite{Pospelov:2007mp}, as well as due to non-zero temperature effects in the forbidden DM regime~\cite{DAgnolo:2015ujb} (see also Ref.~\cite{Darme:2019wpd} for recent study in this direction).
-In addition, depending on the hierarchy between DM and dark photon masses, this scenario can belong to a more general framework of self-interacting DM and can help to resolve problems in understanding DM distribution towards center of galaxies and galaxy clusters~\cite{Kaplinghat:2015aga} (for review see~\cite{Tulin:2017ara}).
+In particular, a light dark photon serves as an important example of such a portal that can yield correct relic density of thermally produced DM due to a generalized weakly interacting massive particle (WIMP) miracle~\cite{Boehm:2003hm,Feng:2008ya} or in a secluded WIMP DM scenario~\cite{Pospelov:2007mp}, as well as due to non-zero temperature effects in the forbidden DM regime~\cite{DAgnolo:2015ujb} (see also Ref.~\cite{Darme:2019wpd} for a recent study in this direction).
+In addition, depending on the hierarchy between DM and dark photon masses, this scenario can belong to a more general framework of self-interacting DM and can help to resolve problems in understanding DM distribution toward centers of galaxies and galaxy clusters~\cite{Kaplinghat:2015aga} (for review see~\cite{Tulin:2017ara}).

 We focus on the model with fermionic DM $\chi$ coupling to SM via a dark photon portal described by \cref{eq:LAprime} and the following additional terms in the Lagrangian